grimmerk/switchv/desktop/README.md

 # Electron or Tauri Desktop app

-It will host the server process inside.
+It will host the server process inside when it is bundled to ship the production app.